30 Things You Shouldn't Do When the Weather Gets Colder

 It's a bit counterintuitive, but you don't want to bundle up too heavily when exercising outdoors when the weather gets colder.
 Exercise generates heat, which can make you think it's warmer outside than it actually is.
 That can make your workout less efficient — and increase your risk of hypothermia or frostbite as sweaty skin is exposed to cold air.

-The Remedy Rx: "Dress in layers that you can remove as soon as you start to sweat and then put back on as needed," advises Harvard Medical School.
+The Rx: "Dress in layers that you can remove as soon as you start to sweat and then put back on as needed," advises Harvard Medical School.
 "First, put on a thin layer of synthetic material, such as polypropylene, which draws sweat away from your body.
 Avoid cotton, which stays wet next to your skin."

 Give Up Entirely — Or Martyr Yourself